OpenDSA/OpenDSA/RST/en/CS3slides/ProjManage.rst

 * Keys to success:

-* Keeping Track of all the details
+* Have a method for keeping track of all the details

   * You can't remember it all